macOS Monterey: Release date, features, privacy, and more

 Child safety features

 In addition, Apple initially outlined plans to roll out a new feature for scanning iCloud photos for child pornography.
-This feature received significant pushback from security researchers and has been tentatively delayed and will not be rolling out with macOS Monterey.
+This feature received significant pushback from security researchers and has been tentatively delayed and wasn’t rolled out with the first public version of macOS Monterey.

 Mail Privacy Protection